-Content note: This article contains discussion of disordered eating.
+Content note: This article discusses disordered eating and diets.

-For many parents of a newly-diagnosed autistic child, a quick internet search for ‘autism’ tells them that changing their child’s diet is a smart first step towards “improving” autistic behaviors or other co-occuring conditions.
+For many parents of a newly-diagnosed autistic child, a quick internet search for ‘autism’ tells them that changing autistic children’s diets is a smart first step towards “improving” autistic behaviors or other co-occuring conditions.
 Despite the popularity of “autism diets,” research shows insufficient proof that they do anything positive at all.
 Nevertheless, strictly regimenting the diet of autistic children continues to be a common parental practice.

 I was one of those autistic children who got put on a special diet, by parents who thought they were doing what was best for me.
 Though parents like mine may believe such a controlled diet is for the benefit of their child, my own experience on an autism diet was that it led to permanent harm.